Albany Civic Theater – Albany, OR

 Director’s email: theatregirl21@yahoo.com

 Stephanie Schwarz (also known as Violet) has been involved in theater at ACT since 2013.
-She has been onstage for several performances such as The Butler Did it and Little Women.
+She has been onstage for several performances such as The Butler Did It and Little Women.
 She has costumed plays like Peter Pan and run lights for Moon over Buffalo.
 Violet has been involved in other theaters as well and was the music director for Matilda at Majestic and a co-director for Jefferson High School many years in a row.
-Most recently she was the assistant director for Peter and the Starcatcher.
+Most recently she was the assistant director for Peter and the Starcatcher

 Director’s email: schwarzwerks@gmail.com